-Points to remember:-
+Points to remember:

 One group may have more than one role.
 However, a user can have only one role in a same user group.
 E.g.

 User D can be either “Administrator” or “Officer-In-Charge” in FMD-OPS-STAFF group.